Welding-titanium

 Oxyacetylene welding is NOT applicable to Welding-titanium or titanium alloys.

-Of the Fusion Welding from the Arc Welding Processes, those used for Welding-titanium Alloys, considered one of the easiest materials to weld, are mostly GTAW (Gas Tungsten Arc Welding)(Tig), Direct Current Straight Polarity, Electrode Negative, and PAW (Plasma Arc Welding), with argon or mixtures of argon and helium.
+Most used are GTAW (Gas Tungsten Arc Welding)(Tig), Direct Current Straight Polarity, Electrode Negative, and PAW (Plasma Arc Welding), with argon or mixtures of argon and helium.
+Power supply should have high frequency facility for arc initiation without contact to avoid contaminating the weld with tungsten bits.

 GMAW (Gas Metal Arc Welding)(Mig) of titanium, although being performed successfully, requires special attentions, like Direct Current Reverse Polarity, Electrode Positive, and is considered for joints at least 13 mm (0.5 in) thick.